KetanMann/10_Binary_Classifiers_IDC409/README.md

 The goal of this project is to develop and evaluate a range of machine learning and deep learning models to classify events as either "Signal" or "Noise."
 This binary classification problem is crucial in domains such as high-energy physics, finance, and anomaly detection, where identifying meaningful events amidst large volumes of background data is essential.<br>
 We have used below models for this classification purpose.<be>

+# Dataset
+We used a private dataset from the Belle 2 detector.
+It had 59 features and 70000 examples.
 ## ALGORITHMS USED <br>

 1 Logistic Regression from scratch <br>